-Change due to fair value adjustment of investment property and investment property under construction in the segment - A decrease of NIS 1 million in the fair value of the segment's investment property and investment property under construction in the Report Period compared with a loss of approx. NIS 12 million in the corresponding period.
+A decrease in the fair value of the segment's investment property and investment property under construction in the Report Period in the sum of NIS 1 million compared with a loss of approx. NIS 7 million year-over-year.
 The properties are presented according to valuations prepared by an independent appraiser as of 30 June 2024.